President of Mexico: Powers

 A decree is a legislative instrument that has an expiration date and that is issued by one of the three branches of government.
 Congress may issue decrees, and the President may issue decrees as well.
-However, they have all the power of laws, but cannot be changed except by the power that issued them.
-Decrees are very limited in their extent.
+They have all the power of laws but cannot be changed by a power that did not issue them.
+They are very limited in their extent.
 One such decree is the federal budget, which is issued by Congress.
 The president's office may suggest a budget, but at the end of the day, it is Congress that decrees how to collect taxes and how to spend them.
-A Supreme Court ruling on Vicente Fox's veto of the 2004 budget suggests that the President may have the right to veto decrees from Congress.
+A Supreme Court ruling on Vicente Fox's veto of the 2004 budget suggests that the president may have the right to veto decrees from Congress.

 Since 1997, the Congress has been plural, usually with opposition parties having a majority.
 Major reforms (tax, energy) have to pass by Congress, and the ruling President usually found their efforts blocked: the PRI's Zedillo by opposing PAN/PRD congressmen, and later the PAN's Fox by the PRI and PRD.
 The PAN would push the reforms it denied to the PRI and vice versa.
 This situation, novel in a country where Congress was +90% dominated by the president's party for most of the century, has led to a legal analysis of the president's power.
 Formerly almost a dictator (because of PRI's party discipline), the current times show the president's power as somewhat limited.
 In 2004, President Fox threatened to veto the budget approved by Congress, claiming the budget overstepped his authority to lead the country, only to learn no branch of government had the power to veto a decree issued by another branch of government (although a different, non jurisprudence-setting ruling stated he could return the budget with observations).